isaacadams/hat/devs.md

 # TODO

-- bugs
-  - headers may sometimes have ':' after header name
-  - header values can be space delimited
 - add `Download` section to README.md
 - errors
   - ✅ if error occurs within test, fail the test, keep running all the other tests